Does Florida limit what I can recover in a medical malpractice case?

 What to do after a medical injury

 After you have been injured by your doctor or nurse, gather all of the evidence of your injury.
 This includes any bills, scans, X-rays, and prescriptions that would indicate the type of injury you sustained.
-Before you file a claim against your healthcare provider, you should consult a medical malpractice lawyer in Florida to see if your case is strong enough for the lawsuit to be worthwhile.
+Before you file a claim against your healthcare provider, you should consult a to see if your case is strong enough for the lawsuit to be worthwhile.

 Our Florida medical malpractice lawyers want to see how we can help you